desirepath41/visualCaptcha-PHP/README.md

 This is a demo/sample PHP app that uses the [visualCaptcha PHP composer/packagist package](https://github.com/emotionLoop/visualCaptcha-packagist) and the [visualCaptcha jQuery plugin bower package](https://github.com/emotionLoop/visualCaptcha-frontend-jquery), as a proof-of-concept for how to integrate it with your PHP project.

+## NOTES FOR BEGINNERS

+If you're used to the simpler, older version of visualCaptcha, you can still get [version 4.2.0](https://github.com/emotionLoop/visualCaptcha-PHP/tree/v4.2.0), but note it's harder to update and it has a potential flaw that could make bots override it, though it isn't a big concern if you understand how it's done.

+If you're not familiar with building APIs, custom routes, composer, or bower, you should also consider using that simpler version.

+This won't look like the current demo, because all demos use version 5.0+.

 ## Installation